AndreaJasper/what-is-the-asset-pipeline/README.md

 > It also adds the ability to write these (files' information) in other
 > languages and to preprocess them, before being joined together, from
-> languages like CoffeeScript or SASS into a languages that the browser
+> languages like CoffeeScript or SASS into languages that the browser
 > natively understands like JavaScript (for CoffeeScript) and CSS (for SASS).

 Let's try that third sentence, at last:

 > [The AP] allows (files) from your application to be automatically combined
-> with assets from other gems.
+> with (files) from other gems.

-It's important to try to come up with your own summary of what these "translated" sentences mean _for you_ &mdash; _in your own words_.
+It's important to try to come up with your own summary of what these "translated" sentences mean _to you_ &mdash; _in your own words_.
 Take the time to re-read the original introduction and see if you can make sense of this in _your_ interpretation.
 If you need help, ask for it now.